ihedvall/mdflib/README.md

-# Library MDF
+# Library MDF version 2.0

 ## Summary

 The MDF library repository implements an interface against the ASAM Measurement Data File (MDF).
 It supports reading of MDF files version 3 and 4.
 The writing support is not finalized.

-Release 1.0 of the project support reading of MDF files up to version 4.1 and some 4.2 version features.
+The release 2.0 of the project support reading and writing of MDF files up to version 4.2.
-Writing is supported for version 3.
-Version 4 is under development but is currently on low priority as it is not required of other projects.

-The project support up to MDF version 4.1.
-Support for version 4.2 is limited.

 The main project is a C++ static library and its used applications.
 - **MDF Viewer**.
 Simple GUI application that list the contents of an MDF file.
 - **MDF .NET (C++/CLI) Assembly**.
 Basic reading of MDF files for .NET friends.
 - **MDF gRPC Server**.
 Microservice for reading and writing of MDF files.
-On hold.
+On request.
 - **MDF Python Library**.
 Basic reading and writing for Python friends.
-On hold.
+On request or use the ASAMMDF library.

 The library and its applications, compiles/runs on Windows, Linux and Mac operating system.
 The .NET library only runs on Windows operating system.